 Custom pricing is provided after your application is processed, and is based on length and complexity of the youth writer’s project.
-Generally, Your Name in Ink involves a service level of 6-8 hours of mentorship meetings, 40 hours of editorial reading, and at least 20 hours of professional copyediting, design, and illustration work.
 Need-based partial scholarships are available.

 Your Name in Ink Publishing Program At a Glance

-Writer is guided by their mentor through three full-novel read-throughs, focusing first on pacing and structure, then on character arc, and then on world-building and description.
+Writer is guided by their mentor through four full-novel revisions, focusing first on pacing and structure, then on character arc, then on world-building and description, and finally on word choice.
 The full-novel revision process addresses the range of development needed to take a book to pro publication standards.